pksunkara/reign/reign_view/README.md

 # How it works

-There are multiple components that goes into this templating library.
+There are multiple steps that goes into this templating library.

-* Building a View out of the HTML template.
+* Building a *view* out of the HTML template.
-* Rendering the View into a String.
+* Rendering the *view* into a String.

 ### Building